awslabs/ec2-spot-workshops/content/rendering-with-batch/ecr-repository.md

 2. Build your Docker image using the following command.
 For information on building a Docker file from scratch see the instructions [here](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/docker-basics.html). **The execution if this step might take a couple of minutes**.

     ```
-    docker build -t "${RepositoryName}" .
+    docker build -t "${IMAGE}" .
     ```

-3. Tag your image so you can push the image to this repository.
+3. Push the image to ECR .

     ```
-    docker tag "${RepositoryName}:latest" "${IMAGE}"
-    ```

-4. Push the image to your newly created AWS repository.

-    ```
     docker push "${IMAGE}"
     ```

 You are now done with the container part.
-Next, you will configure some environment variables needed to create resources in Batch.
+Next, you will configure some environment variables needed to create resources in AWS Batch.

 ## Optional: understanding the render.sh script

+When we send a batch job, the container that we just created will be executed.
+The Entrypoint of the container is the bash script `render.sh`.
+The scripts just takes a few arguments that AWS Batch will pass to each task and does run either blender when a environment variable named `ACTION` is set to `render` or or ffmpeg when is set to `stitch`.

+The following section describes the `render.sh` script in more detail.
+You don't need to go through this to run this workshop, but if you are interested in fully understanding how Blender and Stitch are called it will give you a clear description.

-### Method render:
+#### Method parse_argument:
 1. Downloads the blender file from S3.
+    Read the environment variable `ACTION`and decide from it what's the type of job to run, either blender or ffmpeg.
+It also takes other arguments such as the the *input*, *output*

+    {{< highlight go "linenos=table, linenostart=6" >}}
+  ACTION=$1

+  if [ "${ACTION}" != "render" ] && [ "${ACTION}" != "stitch" ] ; then
+    echo "Unrecognised action"
+    exit 2
+  fi
+  ...
+{{< / highlight >}}

+#### Method render:

+2. Downloads the blender file from S3.

     {{< highlight go "linenos=table, linenostart=57" >}}
 aws s3 cp "${INPUT_URI}" file.blend
 {{< / highlight >}}

-2. Calculates the slice of frames that has to render (we will se how in more detail when we talk about Batch).
+3. Calculates the slice of frames that has to render (we will se how in more detail when we talk about AWS Batch).

     {{< highlight go "linenos=table, linenostart=43" >}}
 if [[ -z "${AWS_BATCH_JOB_ARRAY_INDEX}" ]]; then